xaya/xid/ejabberd/README.md

   starting the script.
 - `--logfile=FILE`:  Sets the filename where logs should be written.
   By default, `/var/log/ejabberd/xidauth.log` is used.
+- `--debug`:  Create more verbose debug logs instead of info level.

 When started successfully, `xidauth.py` will simply run in an endless loop, reading commands from `stdin` and writing output to `stdout` (as per the